 1. Maximise page speed

 Page speed is how quickly your web pages are displayed to users.
 This is a key area of website performance as users may give up if pages load too slowly, and it’s also a search engine ranking factor.
 Use Google PageSpeed to check how quickly your site loads.
-You can improve page speed by: compressing images, using a photo editor such as Photoshop or Pixlr; enabling caching, which allows web browsers to ‘remember’ items from your website; and activate AMP (Accelerated Mobile Pages) to maximise mobile speed.
+You can improve page speed by: compressing images, using a photo editor such as Photoshop or Pixlr; enabling caching, which allows web browsers to ‘remember’ items from your website; and activating AMP (Accelerated Mobile Pages) to maximise mobile speed.

 2. Patch security vulnerabilities

 Without security patching, any vulnerabilities in your site can be exploited, enabling hackers to access data, send spam and/or make code changes, with potentially severe consequences.
 To keep your site safe, ensure your software is up to date and apply automatic updates to keep it this way.
 Security can also be maximised by using anti-virus protection and encrypting your site with HTTPS.